After visiting the area many times over my years writing this site, here are a few of my favorite things to do in Scranton, PA.

 Archbald Pothole State Park

-Archbald Pothole State Park is one of the Pennsylvania’s smallest state parks, but features one of the state’s greatest natural oddities.
+Archbald Pothole State Park is one of Pennsylvania’s smallest state parks but features one of the state’s greatest natural oddities.
 While it might appear to simply be a large hole in the ground, this is actually the world’s largest glacial pothole.

 Don’t miss a quick stop here to learn about this unique geological feature.